List of American Basketball Association awards and honors: Playoffs MVP

 The Playoffs Most Valuable Player Award was an annual award given in the ABA Playoffs.
 The award was first awarded in the 1968 ABA Playoffs, and was retired as part of the ABA–NBA merger.
 The inaugural award winner was Pittsburgh Pipers' player Connie Hawkins.
-On all occasions, the player who wins the Playoffs MVP award was from the team that won the ABA championship.
+On all occasions, the player who won the Playoffs MVP award was from the team that won the ABA championship.
 Julius Erving, who led the New York Nets to two ABA championships in 1974 and 1976, is the only player to win the award twice.

 All-Star Game MVP

 The All-Star Game Most Valuable Player (MVP) was an annual award given to the best player of the annual All-Star Game.
 The award was established in the 1968 All-Star Game, and was retired as part of the ABA—NBA merger.
 The first recipient of the award was Larry Brown, who scored 17 points in a losing cause.
 Brown and 1971 winner Mel Daniels are the only players to win the award while being on the losing team in the All-Star Game.
 Three rookies have won the award: Brown, Spencer Haywood in the 1970 All-Star Game and David Thompson in the 1976 All-Star Game.
 From 1968 to 1975, the game has matched the best players in the Eastern Division with the best players in the Western Division.
 The West has won five All-Star Game MVP awards, while the East won three.
 In the 1976 All-Star Game, the teams were the Denver Nuggets and the All-Stars.
 Denver won that All-Star Game, with Thompson as MVP.